anandvl/docker-data-science/README.md

 Then, jupyterlab could be accessed on the host browser by going to 'http://localhost:2017/lab'

 It uses the latest anaconda version (as of the commit date).
 This includes bokeh, flask, tornado, scikit-learn, and tk.
-Though it includes 'spyder', it is currentl not operational as it may require the installation of additional packages and additional configurations.
+Though it includes 'spyder', it is currently not operational as it may require installation of additional packages and configurations.

 Additional ports (2016, 2015, 2014, 2013, 2012) are exposed in the image so that it
 could be used to run additional servers (such as bokeh, flask, tornado, etc.)